 Employees that support and facilitate the work of revenue generators.
 Their expertise is usually different from that of the core business operations.

 Revenue generators usually get more and higher bonuses, higher salaries, and more frequent salary increments.
 The reason is quite simple: it is easier to quantify your value to the company in monetary terms when you participate in revenue generation.

 Top management personnel and senior employees naturally exhibit higher bonus rates and frequencies than juniors.
 This is very predictable due to the inherent responsibilities of being higher in the hierarchy.
 People in top positions can easily get double or triple bonus rates than employees down the pyramid.

 Where can you get paid more, working for a private company or for the government?
 Public sector employees in Germany earn 5% more than their private sector counterparts on average across all sectors.

 The hourly wage is the salary paid in one worked hour.
 Usually jobs are classified into two categories: salaried jobs and hourly jobs.
 Salaried jobs pay a fix amount regardless of the hours worked.
 Hourly jobs pay per worked hour.
 To convert salary into hourly wage the above formula is used (assuming 5 working days in a week and 8 working hours per day which is the standard for most jobs).
 The hourly wage calculation may differ slightly depending on the worked hours per week and the annual vacation allowance.
 The figures mentioned above are good approximations and are considered to be the standard.
 One major difference between salaried employees and hourly paid employees is overtime eligibility.
 Salaried employees are usually exempt from overtime as opposed to hourly paid staff.

-The average salary for Financial Analyst is 3% more than that of Accounting and Finance.
-Also, Accounting and Finance salaries are 3% less than those of All Jobs.
+The average salary for Financial Analyst is 21% more than that of Accounting and Finance.
+Also, Accounting and Finance salaries are 2% more than those of All Jobs.